SEO Website Redesign Checklist

 2. Optimize Your Title Tags and Meta Descriptions

 Your title tags and meta descriptions are the first things users see in search results.
-Make sure they are compelling, accurate, and include your target keywords.
+Make sure they're compelling, accurate, and include your target keywords.
 Keep your title tags under 60 characters and your meta descriptions under 160 characters.

 3. Use Header Tags (H1-H6)

 Use header tags to structure your content and highlight important topics.
-Use only one H1 tag per page, and use H2-H6 tags to create subheadings and break up your content into easily digestible sections.
+One H1 tag per page.
+Use H2-H6 tags to create subheadings and break up your content into easily digestible sections.

 4. Write High-Quality, Engaging Content

 Create content that is informative, engaging, and relevant to your target audience.
-Focus on providing value to your readers and answering their questions.
-Avoid keyword stuffing and focus on writing naturally.
+Focus on providing value and answering the questions your readers are actually asking.
+Avoid keyword stuffing — write naturally.

 5. Optimize Your Images